May 23-24, 2023

 (Tentative Program Agenda)

-Leadership Day 2022 will be held at the Mandarin Oriental Hotel, Washington, DC on May 17-18, 2022.
-One of the highlights of this event is having our members meet with their members of Congress and their staff.
+Leadership Day 2023 will be held at the Salamander Hotel (formerly the Mandarin Oriental Hotel) in Washington, DC on May 23-24, 2023.
+The centerpiece of this event are the meetings our members have with their members of Congress and their staff.
 To help you prepare/know what to expect for your meetings, we have developed this document to address the logistics and process for the set-up of the meetings.
-These FAQs are current as of April 11, 2022 and will be updated regularly as circumstances evolve.

 1. How will congressional meetings work?

-Due to evolving circumstances surrounding the current public health emergency and enhanced security protocols on Capitol Hill, congressional meetings will be scheduled for chapters by ACP national, but the format of those meetings will be dictated by each congressional office as either in-person or virtual, with a maximum of 15 chapter members allowed in any in-person meeting in the House of Representatives, and a maximum of nine members in any in-person meeting in the U.S. Senate.
-We do anticipate these attendance thresholds to be relaxed to some degree as we get closer to Leadership Day, if circumstances allow.
-As a result, chapters should expect a mix of both in-person and virtual meetings.
-Our scheduler will make every effort to choregraph chapter meeting schedules so members can adequately adjust to needing to be physically on Capitol Hill for a meeting versus in a quiet location elsewhere to take a meeting virtually.
-Current security protocols will not allow us to have a reserved hospitality room where members can congregate on Capitol Hill in between in-person meetings, and members will not be allowed to roam the halls of congressional office buildings; however, ACP will have space available for members to take virtual meetings, either at the Mandarin Hotel or in ACP’s office building, both of which are in close proximity to congressional offices.
+All congressional meetings will be scheduled for attendees and chapters by ACP National.
+Although the vast majority of congressional offices are taking in-person meetings, as of February 2023, approximately two percent of offices are only conducting virtual meetings.
+As a result, some attendees may have a mix of both in-person and virtual meetings.
+Our scheduler will make every effort to choregraph meeting schedules so attendees can adequately adjust to needing to be physically on Capitol Hill for a meeting and if they also need time to get to a quiet location elsewhere to take a meeting virtually.
+ACP will have space available for virtual meetings, either at the Salamander Hotel or in ACP’s office building, both of which are in close proximity to congressional offices.

 2. What are the security/COVID-related protocols in place on Capitol Hill?